Great Food Transformation? Criticism of the Planetary Health Diet and the Controversial EAT-Lancet Report

 The Planetary Health Diet

-The Planetary Health Diet heavily restricts animal source foods, calling red meat an ‘unhealthy’ food like sugar, and advocates for alternative proteins.
-In contrast to what is commonly assumed, its semi-vegetarian composition (with a vegan option) is primarily rooted in assumptions about human health, as to minimize chronic disease, rather than environmental considerations.
+Somewhat surprisingly, and in contrast to what is commonly assumed, its semi-vegetarian composition (with a vegan option) is primarily rooted in assumptions about human health, as to minimize chronic disease, rather than environmental considerations.
+These assumptions go back to the dietary convictions of Harvard's Walter Willett.

 The Great Food Transformation

 Conceptually, EAT’s Great Food Transformation traces back to earlier initiatives for great transition schemes proposed by EAT’s strategic partners.
 Examples include the 'Great Transformation' suggested by the German Advisory Council on Global Change, the Tellus Institute’s 'Great Transition', and the World Economic Forum’s ‘Great Reset’ and ‘Great Transformation’.
+These initiatives not only share the same grandiose vocabulary, but also have multiple historical connections and share a common legacy.

 Interventionism and hard policies